nycchamp/MyLinkedList/README.md

 https://www.oracle.com/java/technologies/java-se-glance.html

 ## Resources
-If you want to know more about linked lists, check [Wikipedia](https://en.wikipedia.org/wiki/Linked_list).
+If you want to know more about linked lists, you can read about it on [Wikipedia](https://en.wikipedia.org/wiki/Linked_list).